craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Bible 2.md

 Related articles include: [[The Democratic Combine of Peoples#Notable Factions]], [[Swampish (language)]]

 ### Coalition City
 In the direct center of [[Central Alaturmen]] and the large cup-end of the [[Deakred Range]] stands [[Coalition City]].
 A testament to the ideal of community that is inherent in these people.
 It is controlled by the [[Guilds of Coalition]].
-Members thereof are often regarded in authority, no matter their current location.
+Members thereof are often regarded in authority, no matter their station.

 ### "Non-Nation Entities"
+#### Blood-Hobgoblin Clans
 #### Cenva Minyo
 The Winter Elf Remnants, [[Cenva Minyo]], gather and grow just south of the [[Actstow Hills]], waiting for their moment to enact revenge for their fallen in the [[Great Fires]].
 The elves here maintain a path for any Elf to Walk beyond [[Alaturmen]] upon.